TerryV8/click-count/docs/terraform_iam.md

-# EXTRA
+# 3. EXTRA: SSH KEY TO SECURELY ACCESS FROM OUR LOCAL MACHINE TO THE AWS CLOUD SERVERS
-Generate the public/private key to securely access from our local machine to the AWS cloud servers
+Let's Generate the public/private key to securely access from our local machine to the AWS cloud servers
 ```console
 ssh-keygen